 - basic safety instructions or caution and any suitable chemical hazard signs

-The label should also meet the requirements of the Chemicals (Hazard Information and Packaging for Supply) Regulations 2009 – known as CHIP 4.
+The label should also meet the requirements of the Classification, Labelling, and Packaging (CLP) Regulations

 - consider the application

 - carry out toxicity and Efficacy testing as appropriate